 Thanks for visiting my page!

-I also work with, and represent Infinite Sum Modeling, a boutique consulting firm with a global clientele of Harvard Medical School, World Bank, Asian Development Bank, UNCTAD, and many others.
+I also work closely with and represent Infinite Sum Modeling, a boutique consulting firm, specializing in international development.
 Should you require our expertise, please reach out.